NTIG-Umea/wu2-spel-Demarcily/Planering.md

 - [ ] Obstacles, death on touch.

-- [ ] Start screen, controls, space to start
+- [ ] Start screen, controls, space to start  (Make either new .js or change menu scene to start screen)

 - [ ] Randomly Generated Collectibles and Obstacles.